chequegame/oracle-19c-8/README.md

     ![](assets/os/prerequisites/capture_25-09-22_00-37-55.png)
     ![](assets/os/prerequisites/capture_25-09-22_00-38-46.png)

+5. Login with root and input the password.
+    ```bash
+    sudo -i
+    ```

-5. This step is optional if you want to update the system:
+6. This step is optional if you want to update the system:
     ```bash
     dnf check-update
     dnf update